openmeteo/pthelma/doc/dev/evaporation.rst

    scalar or array, it is used for the entire year.
 The albedo is a number between 0 and 1.

-   In order to estimate the outgoing radiation, the ratio of incoming solar radiation to clear sky solar radiation is used as a representation of cloud cover.
-This, however, does not work during the night, in which case *nighttime_solar_radiation_ratio* is used as a rough approximation of that ratio.
-It should be a scalar or array between 0.4 and 0.8; see Allen et al. (1998), top of page 75.

    *elevation* is a scalar or array with the location elevation above sea level in meters.

    *latitude* and *longitude* are scalars or arrays, in decimal degrees north of the equator or east of the prime meridian (negative for west or south).
+Only *latitude* needs to be specified for calculating daily evaporation.

-   *step_length* is a :class:`datetime.timedelta` object with the length of the time step; so, for example, to calculate daily evaporation, *step_length* must be one day.
-In this version of :class:`PenmanMonteith`, we only support hourly or smaller time steps.
-The equation used is Allen et al. (1998), equation 53, page
+   *step_length* is a :class:`datetime.timedelta` object with the length of the time step; so, for example, to calculate daily evaporation, *step_length* must be one day, whereas for hourly evaporation it must one hour.

-   74. As explained there, the function is modified in relation to the original Penman-Monteith equation, so that it is suitable for hourly data.
+   In order to estimate the outgoing radiation, the ratio of incoming solar radiation to clear sky solar radiation is used as a representation of cloud cover.
+However, when calculating hourly evaporation, this does not work during the night, in which case *nighttime_solar_radiation_ratio* is used as a rough approximation of that ratio.
+It should be a scalar or array between 0.4 and 0.8;
+   see Allen et al. (1998), top of page 75.

    The meteorological values that will be supplied after class initialization to the :meth:`calculate` method are supposed to be